webbersmak/Orvina/README.md

 ## Introduction

-This is a high performance text search application written in C#.
-Speed, ease of use, and robustness were all accounted for during the development of Orvina.
+This is a high performance text search utility written in C#/.NET 6.
+Speed, ease of use, and robustness were all accounted for in the development of Orvina.
+The current version of Orvina does not support Regular Expressions and by default, only searches for matching text strings (case-insensitive).

 This repository contains 2 projects:

 1. **Orvina.Console**
     - Console Application